AustinZuniga/DFA-implemented-python/README.md

 # DFA-implemented-python
 <br />

-Deterministic Finite Automaton Implemented in Python Language<br />
+##Deterministic Finite Automaton Implemented in Python Language
--> a python program that creates a DFA machine (5-tuple),generates set of language and checks if the generated language is accepted by the created DFA machine.
+-> a python program that creates a DFA machine (5-tuple),generates set of language and checks if the generated language is accepted by the created DFA machine. <br /><br />

 A deterministic finite automaton M is a 5-tuple, ( Q , Σ , δ , q0 , F ) consisting of<br />